-Simply fill out the form below to download the full case study.
+Fill out this form below to download PDF:

 SolutionDevelopment of composite main rotor blades for legacy helicopters extends the platform’s useful life, significantly improves aircraft performance in a variety of ways, and is a very complex engineering endeavor.
 Erickson is now wrapping up a decade long effort to develop advanced composite blades for the S-64, their flagship heavy lifting helicopter.
 With this, Erickson can now engineer composite main rotor blades for legacy helicopters, navigate the design, FAA, and manufacturing processes for very difficult projects, and is working to modernize the S-64 to enable it to fly for many more years.

 ERICKSON’S COMPOSITE MAIN ROTOR BLADE PROGRAM IS THE TYPE OF COMPLEX PROJECT TYPICALLY DONE ONLY AT MUCH LARGER MANUFACTURERS.
 OUR WORK ON THE CMRB REFLECTS A LEVEL OF SOPHISTICATION HERE AT ERICKSON THAT THE AEROSPACE AND MANUFACTURING INDUSTRIES ARE BECOMING MUCH MORE AWARE OF NOW.